-Our major priority is the continued effort to establish a European legal framework for the European inland waterways sector.
-Some progress has been made, with the newly implemented Working Time Directive and the adopted Directive on the recognition of professional qualifications.
+Our foremost priority is the continued effort to establish a legal framework for the European inland waterways sector.
+Some progress has been made with the newly implemented Working Time Directive and the adopted Directive on recognising professional qualifications.
 However, two more major building blocks are needed to make inland waterways socially and ecologically sustainable: a harmonised European manning regulation and digital controlling capacity.

 We are an associated partner of CESNI – the European Committee for drawing up standards in Inland Navigation.
-This body could be the genesis of a European Inland Navigation Agency, and we will contribute to the establishment of rules and standards in order to further harmonise the sector on European level.
-We also represent workers towards the various River Commissions that govern traffic on Europe’s biggest rivers.
-These Commissions are very influential, so this is a constant priority – especially the Rhine Commission, which is the largest and affects the most workers.
+This body could be the genesis of a European Inland Navigation Agency, and we will contribute to establishing rules and standards to harmonise the sector on the European level further.
+We also represent workers towards the various River Commissions that govern traffic on Europe’s most significant rivers.
+These Commissions are very influential, so this is a constant priority – especially the Rhine Commission, which is the largest and affects workers the most.

-2017 marked the 50th anniversary of the inland waterways social dialogue, the only European platform where representative trade unions and industry organisations meet, discuss and resolve issues facing the sector.
-The ETF Inland Waterways Section will continue to reinforce the European Social Dialogue Committee and work with the social partners when possible.
+2017 marked the 50th anniversary of the inland waterways social dialogue, the only European platform where representative trade unions and industry organisations meet, discuss and resolve the sector’s issues.
+The ETF Inland Waterways Section will continue reinforcing the European Social Dialogue Committee and working with the social partners when possible.

 Another sub-sector where we are expanding our work is tugs and towage.
-Workers in the tug industry are facing major consolidations, so we are coordinating a joint response between all the relevant workers’ representatives: our affiliates unions, the ETF Dockers’, Maritime and Inland Waterways Sections, and the International Transport Workers’ Federation.
+Workers in the tug industry are facing significant consolidations, so we coordinate a joint response between all the relevant workers’ representatives: our affiliates unions, the ETF Dockers’, Maritime and Inland Waterways Sections, and the International Transport Workers’ Federation.

 European waterways are highly vulnerable to changes in climate.
 They heavily depend on natural precipitation in all its shapes and forms.
-Glaciers, for example, play an important role in the water supply of the Rhine.
-Climate change already does and will continue to drastically reshape the form, volume, and spread of precipitation.
+Glaciers, for example, play an essential role in the water supply of the Rhine.
+Climate change already does and will continue to reshape precipitation’s form, volume, and spread drastically.
 This has a constant and, above all, an unpredictable impact on the navigability of the European waterways.
 A far-reaching climate policy is urgently needed, and structural measures that shape the future of inland navigation and its role in sustainable transport are necessary.
 You can download the full position paper here.